ontologymachine/raum/eip.md

 to publish data related to a particular address for record keeping purposes.

 Extending these ideas into the semantic web allows us to run complex queries across our blockchain data and create more interactive transparent experiences.
 This is critical in organizations like DAOs which need to treat contract logic like law.
-And thus, a human-readable metadata structure will help both intelligent agents and humans make sense of the possible narratives playing out in its ecosystem.
+And thus, a human-readable metadata structure will help both intelligent agents and humans make sense of the actions and events that the DAO engages in.
 Below you will find a specification that is derived from an example ontology for the [DAOstack contracts](https://github.com/daostack/infra).
+Entities can be described either through JSON-LD itself or using RDF.

-We intend to show through this example a potential path to an interoperability between DAOs by defining a semantic interface that can be formally verifiable using the K Framework.
-This will take significant time to complete.
-In the meantime, we can provide a compact spec that provides basic capabilities for any organization to create their own ontologies they can share with other smart contracts and DAOs.
+We intend to show through this example a potential path to an interoperability between DAOs by defining a semantic interface that can be one day be formally verifiable using the K Framework.
+This will take significant time for additional research and development.
+In the meantime, we can provide a compact spec that provides basic capabilities for any organization to create their own schemas they can share with other smart contracts utilizing IPFS Swarm.

+The DAOs contracts would only be responsible for setting the respective URL field to retrieve the data for the scheme associated with that address, denoting its context and type.
+If we take an agent-centric approach to creating these DAO ontologies, contract implementers will be responsible for describing themselves and registries can be leveraged to expose and validate implementations against the schema.
+This would be done off-chain until we are able to generate a translation between the formal semantics of the computation through the EVM + Solidity, into one that's generalizable for the semantic web.
+Although, this approach raises the governance issue of contract creators maliciously uploading schemas that are buggy/exploitative since the verification and publishing would happen offchain.
+Until this can be resolved using formal verification techniques, we will have to rely on community diligence to blacklist contracts that are deemed to be unsafe.
+An immediate workaround could be to use ENS and set a whitelist of trusted domains that guarantee up-to-date schemas on registered contracts.

+We can still provide these tools to developers however to discover meaningful metrics and features across different DAO implementations and within their own.
+Everything that a DAO can do will have at the very least semantic value that is beneficial for both humans and machines.
+It will also lay the groundwork for discoverability and interoperability between these sets of contracts/agents.
+DAOs will be able to build meaningful narratives for not only the communities they serve, but for other apps it interacts with in the wider ecosystem.
+Projects like the graphprotocol could be used by extending their GraphQL engine to also support SPARQL.
+This would alleviate a lot of the hurdles trying to retrieve data off the blockchain since they already provide a robust caching solution.

 ## Specification
 Inspired by: